-Swearing is also quite useful as pain relief - as you’ll probably know if you’ve stepped on a Lego brick or whacked your toe on a table leg.
+Using foul language is also quite useful as pain relief - as you’ll probably know if you’ve stepped on a Lego brick or whacked your toe on a table leg.
 A loud stream of “shit shit shit shit shit” is the quickest way to divert your brain away from the pain, at least temporarily.

 As for communication, a well-placed curse word can spice up a sentence no end.
 There’s something primally satisfying about the plosive sharpness of certain swears - twat, delivered with an exclamation point and a dash of ire, is a fabulous way to punctuate an insult.
 It’s fun to pepper a sentence with the rhythmic bobble of an abso-fucking-lutely.

 But overdoing it can quickly outstay its welcome.
 We all know someone who curses a bit too much.
 Loudly, in public, with children around - no filter, effin’ and jeffin’ with no remorse.

 Some like to defend this behaviour with the old “I just say it like it is” tosh.
 But a study published in the Journal of Social Psychological and Personality Science found that honest people tend to use less, not more, profanity in their daily speech.

 You might reasonably infer from this that sweary people have something to hide behind their dressed-up language.
 Hmm…

 Can you get away with cursing in the workplace?

 AI researcher and writer Emma Byrne thinks so.
 In her book Swearing Is Good for You: The Amazing Science of Bad Language, she dives into the truth of why we curse, and how it can help us emphatically make a point and build camaraderie with co-workers.